Estate & Trust Administration Attorneys Serving Western, PA

 That being said, you may also close an estate by filing an accounting with the local Orphans’ Court.
 When you do, you will have to bring extensive documentation regarding all of your loved one’s debts, expenses, and liabilities.
 From here, you will request an audit date from the court so that if any interested parties contest the estate accounting, the Orphans’ Court will hear those objections on this date.
 As long as everything goes according to plan, you may file a Petition for Adjudication, wherein you will ask permission to distribute all assets, pay all debts associated with the estate, and finally, close out the estate altogether.

-Contact Our Estate & Trust Administration Attorneys
+Contact Our Butler County Estate and Trust Administration Attorneys

 Whether you are ready to go through the estate administration process or you simply wish to craft your estate plan to help ensure the estate and trust administration process goes as smoothly as possible when the time comes, we are here to help.
 Contact Heritage Elder Law & Estate Planning, LLC today so we can get started.